amphib24/amphib24/README.md

 I created this page to showcase the skills, knowledge, and certifications I have learned so far.

 ## Objective
-&nbsp;&nbsp;&nbsp;&nbsp;Motivated cybersecurity professional seeking to kickstart my career as junior penetration tester.
+&nbsp;&nbsp;&nbsp;&nbsp;Motivated cybersecurity professional seeking to enter the cybersecurity profession.
 I am eager to apply practical skills in ethical hacking, vulnerability assessment, and network security to help organizations proactivley strengthen their security posture!